We Americans like our fast food greasy, fatty, and tasty. Restaurants like McDonald's and Wendy's have learned this the hard way.

 As if to test out the old maxim that "even when pizza is bad, it's still pretty good," Pizza Hut presented the world with "The Natural" in 2008.
 It featured a multigrain crust and was sweetened with honey instead of high fructose corn syrup.
 One reviewer described it as "like eating pizza on a whole wheat pita."
 With a cost of about $1 more than a regular pie, it was only "natural" that it had been retired completely by 2010.

 In the '80s, every restaurant thought it was a good idea to give customers unfettered access to the salad greens.
 Wendy's decided that one salad bar was okay, but three would be better.
 So it brought in one with salad stuff (bacon bits, shredded cheese, croutons), as well as a taco bar and an Italian bar (with pastas, natch).
 This bounty of room-temperature food lasted for about 10 years, until it was decided that providing this "health food" was too time- and cost-prohibitive.
+(To learn about food that's not cost-prohibitive, check out our guide on how to eat healthy for cheap.)

 Though not directly marketed as "healthier," but "fresher," this one might've remained on menus longer after its mid-'80s introduction if it didn't have the habit of making people sick.
 What's sickening about a blend of snow crab, whitefish, and shrimp in a taco bowl?
 Oh right, all the poorly refrigerated fish!